 A Visit To Ethipothala Waterfalls near Nagarjuna Sagar

-OK the Doordarshan generations promise me you will not think about the Liril girl while reading this post on Ethipothala Waterfalls near Nagarjuna Sagar Dam, and non Doordarshan generations please do not Google it.
-Damn just you won’t listen to me.
-Well I can’t blame you for a generation or two of Indians the waterfalls are synonymous with Liril Girl Karen Lunel, who changed the way we take bath under the waterfalls or dream about it.
-In reality it is not all that glamorous and actually very tough to take a bath under a waterfall with all the algae, leeches, slippery and sharp rocks and a thousand bystanders and there uncles watching you.(this was 30+ years ago).
+OK, the Doordarshan generations promise me you will not think about the Liril girl while reading this post on Ethipothala Waterfalls near Nagarjuna Sagar Dam, and non-Doordarshan generations please do not Google it.
+Damn, just you won’t listen to me.
+Well, I can’t blame you for a generation or two of Indians the waterfalls are synonymous with Liril Girl Karen Lunel, who changed the way we take a bath under the waterfalls or dream about it.
+In reality, it is not all that glamorous and actually very tough to take a bath under a waterfall with all the algae, leeches, slippery and sharp rocks and a thousand bystanders and their uncles watching you.(this was 30+ years ago).
 (A bearded guy with wings and halo suddenly appears behind my shoulders and screams: OYE!
-Control Desi this is a family blog).
+Control desi this is a family blog).
 Me: OH, OK thanks for reminding that.
 Focus Focus Focus!

 It is actually not a good idea to take a bath in the Ethipothala falls for two reasons

 - You will have to climb down about 80 Ft, 70 ft the height of the falls and another 10 odd feet as the height of the viewing platform across the small gorge from which you view them

 - If you are not convinced by the first reason the second will convince you.
 There are lagoons formed by the waterfall and some of them are used for crocodile breeding both captive on a farm as well as wild.
 Convinced?
 Good, let’s move forward 🙂

 Good so I am back on writing the post hopefully, you are also out of waterfalls,( remember point no 2 above ?)